echavet/MitsubishiCN105ESPHome/README.md

 # Mitsubishi CN105 ESPHome

-> [!WARNING]
-> Due to a change in ESPHome 2025.8.0, some users are facing UART connection issues after a cold boot.
-Forcing the firmware esphome version to a previous release (2025.7.5 and below) solves the issue (no cold boot required).
-Alternative is to force ESP32 IDF version to 5.4.0.
-Note that OTA updates to 2025.8.0+ may work but can break after a subsequent cold boot.
->
-> _"commit 116c91e9c5fc6d0d32191bd4e6d6e406e2bff6bf Author: Jonathan Swoboda <154711427+swoboda1337@users.noreply.github.com> Date: Tue Jul 22 19:15:31 2025 -0400_
->
-> _Bump ESP32 IDF version to 5.4.2 and Arduino version to 3.2.1 (#9770)"_
->
-> [!IMPORTANT]
-> Temporary fix included: This component now implements a fallback low-level UART reinitialization that triggers only if the initial (normal) connection fails at boot.
-It reconfigures the UART controller linked to your `uart:` block (clock source, reapplies baudrate, RX pull-up, flush, etc.).
-No YAML `on_boot` workaround is required.
-This aims to mitigate ESP-IDF 5.4.x regressions observed on some ESP32 at low baud (2400, 8E1).
->
-> If this fallback still doesn’t work on your hardware, you can temporarily force ESP‑IDF 5.4.0 in your YAML:
->
-> ```yaml
-> esp32:
->   board: esp32-s3-devkitc-1
->   framework:
->     type: esp-idf
->     version: 5.4.0
->   variant: esp32s3
->   flash_size: 8MB
-> ```

 This project is a firmware for ESP32 microcontrollers supporting UART communication via the CN105 Mitsubishi connector.
 Its purpose is to enable complete control of a compatible Mitsubishi heat pump through Home Assistant, a web interface, or any MQTT client.

 It uses the ESPHome framework and is compatible with the Arduino framework and ESP-IDF.